-Liferay DXP lets you display content based on language, time zone, “right to left” (that is, languages such as Hebrew, Arabic, and Persian), and lets you localize user names and titles.
+You can display content based on language, time zone, “right to left” (that is, languages such as Hebrew, Arabic, and Persian), and you can localize user names and titles.
 Administrators can localize specific core UI messages so that the messages display in certain languages.

-Time zones can be set in the Control Panel and theoretically in the JVM (but this must be set to GMT: see below).
+You can set time zones in the Control Panel and theoretically in the JVM (but this must be set to GMT: see below).

-To configure the time zone and customize the default language in the Control Panel, administrators can make changes at the Instance level.
+Time zone configuration and default language customization are done in the Control Panel, at the Instance level.